cran-task-views/WebTechnologies/WebTechnologies.md

 many functions have been updated to accommodate web pages that are protected with TLS/SSL.
 Consequently you can usually download a file's if its url starts with "http" or "https".

-If the data file is not accessible via a simple url, you probably want to skip to the "Online Services" section.
+If the data file is not accessible via a simple url, you probably want to skip to the [Online services](#online) section.
 It describes how to work with specific web services such as AWS, Google Documents, Twitter, REDCap, PubMed, and Wikipedia.

+If the information is served by a database engine, please review the cloud services in the [Online services](#online) section below, as well as the [Databases with R](https://CRAN.R-project.org/view=Databases) CRAN Task View.

 ### Ingest a file directly